Harlem–148th Street station: Later changes

 The station sign was reversed as Lenox Terminal–148th Street in the 1990s before reverting to its original name by 2003.
-From August 5, 1990 to September 4, 1994 and from September 10, 1995 to July 27, 2008, this station lacked full-time service, as 3 trains did not operate during late nights.
+From August 5, 1990, to September 4, 1994, and from September 10, 1995, to July 27, 2008, this station lacked full-time service, as 3 trains did not operate during late nights.
 Full-time service was restored on July 27, 2008.

 In December 2019, the Metropolitan Transportation Authority (MTA) announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.

+A request for proposals was put out on May 18, 2023 for the contract for a project bundle to make 13 stations accessible, including Harlem–148th Street.
+The contract to add one wheelchair ramp at the station was awarded in December 2023.
+To construct the ramp, this project would involve taking Track 1 out of passenger service and constructing a temporary staircase over it at the west end of the station.
+This would allow all 3 trains to terminate/originate at this stop along Track 4.
+The MTA announced in April 2024 that it would make aesthetic improvements to the station during mid-2024 as part of its Re-New-Vation program.

 Station layout

+The station is the northern terminus for the 3 train at all times; the next stop to the south is 145th Street.
 When this station opened, it supplanted 145th Street, the next stop south, as the northern terminal of the IRT Lenox Avenue Line.
 The station has two tracks and one island platform, and the tracks end at bumper blocks at the west end of the platform.
 The station is adjacent to Lenox Yard, which is used for train storage and has no maintenance facility.
 Due to the high ceiling, platform service information signs are hung from heavy cables.

 While this station appears to be underground, it and the adjacent yard are actually at-grade.
 The Esplanade Gardens apartment complex is located between 147th and 149th streets while Frederick Douglass Academy High School sits between 149th and 150th Streets; both structures rest on pilotis above the station and yard.
 The Esplanade Gardens are also at the same level of the platforms.
 Unlike other at-grade stations, 148th Street is not ADA-accessible because there is a staircase down to platform level.
 Plans to make the station ADA-accessible were included in the 2020-2024 MTA Capital Program.